networktocode/jdiff/README.md

 ## Customized JMESPath

-Since `netcompare` works with json objects as data inputs, JMESPath was the obvious choice for traversing the data and extracting the value(s) to compare.

 Since `jdiff` works with json objects as data inputs, JMESPATH was the obvious choice for traversing the data and extracting the value(s) to compare.
+However, JMESPath comes with a limitation where it is not possible to define a `key` to which the `value` belongs to, losing the context of the returned values.

 | Przemek: `key` and `value` are confusing here.
 This implies parent-child relationship but the example shows two keys, and their values, at the same level of hierarchy.
 I think something along the lines of "define relationship between two keys and their values" would work better.

+| Stephen: I've lost some context to the above comment.
+Is this point made more clear with what is here now?

 Below is the output of `show bgp`.